ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 4. Three main metrics in the dashboard are shown: Throughput, Active Connections, and Connection Rate.
 To modify options and segment your metrics by load balancer ID or listener port, you must create a custom dashboard.

    You can choose what time window that you want to see your metrics by using the time selection bar.
-You can also zoom in and out for more granularity and drag the mouse to create a selection of a specific time window.
+You can also zoom in and out for a higher granularity and drag the mouse to create a selection of a specific time window.
    {: tip}

 ## Creating a custom metrics dashboard